jingyanwang/construction-question-classifier/README.md

 # Construction Question Classifier API

-This is a simple RESTful API built with FastAPI to serve an NLP model.
+This is a simple RESTful API built with FastAPI to serve an NLP model of classifying the questions of constructions.

 ## Features
 - Infer the category of a input question in the domain of construction